- Sunday, May 20, 2018

 Pasadena Museum of History

 Pasadena Museum of History is the only museum and research library dedicated solely to preserving and sharing the history, art, and culture of Pasadena.
-During MOTA Day families can create their own chalk masterpieces; take a mini-tour of the Beaux Arts Fenyes Mansion and the Finnish Folk Museum which is housed in a replica of a 19th Century Finnish farmhouse.
+During MOTA Day visitors can view the current exhibition Dreaming the Universe: The Intersection of Science, Technology and Southern California which explores the history of science fiction and Southern California from the 1930s to the 1980s.
+Kids can craft their own vehicle for inter-galactic exploration in Art 2 Go’s Rocket & Spaceship workshop and everyone can enjoy visitors from the Star Wars Volunteer Costume Groups, the Rebel Legion and the 501st Legion, who will be on hand for photographs and more.
+Additionally, guests can take a mini-tour of the Fenyes Mansion as well as the Finnish Folk Museum which is housed in a replica of a 19th Century Finnish farmhouse.

 Heritage Square Museum

 Heritage Square Museum is a living history museum that explores the settlement and development of Southern California from the Civil War to the early 20th Century, offering visitors a look into the everyday lives of Southern Californians at the close of the 19th Century.
-During MOTA Day you will be able to watch traditional blacksmithing demonstrations and see costumed docents on hand at the historical structures.
+During MOTA Day you will be able to watch traditional blacksmithing demonstrations.
 Children can play with Victorian toys, make crafts, and learn about plants and flowers in the Ford House Kitchen garden.
 “Pump and Splash” will be onsite for water fun.

 Los Angeles Police Museum

 Los Angeles Police Museum is the city’s oldest surviving police station.
 Closed in 1983, the station is now operated as the Los Angeles Police Museum.
 It has been designated as a Historic Cultural Monument and listed on the National Register of Historic Places.
-During MOTA Day tour the facility which features private collections and historical memorabilia that date back to the late-1800s, including a vehicle shelter and a restored 1955 paddy wagon.
-Kids can climb into a retired police helicopter, visit a real jail cell and snap a free mugshot.
-L.A.
-Vintage Coppers will also display a vintage police automobile.
+During MOTA Day L.A.
+Vintage Coppers will bring vintage cars and docents in vintage uniforms to welcome.
+Additionally, look to the sky for a Police Helicopter flyover at 2 and 4pm.
+Tour the facilities, private collections and historical memorabilia that date back to the late 1800s, including a vehicle shelter, a restored 1955 paddy wagon.
+Kids can climb into a retired police helicopter.
+Visitors can experience a real jail cell and snap their own free police booking photos and/or step in a lineup at the Interrogation Room.
+Tour three other permanent exhibits about the Onion Field murder, the Patty Hearst kidnapping, and the 1997 North Hollywood shootout.

 Lummis Home and Garden